statue of Christian Peter Wilhelm Beuth

 How long should I spend visiting?

-A visit typically lasts around 30 minutes to an hour, allowing for photographs and reflection.
+Visitors typically spend about 30 minutes to an hour at the statue, allowing time for exploration and reflection.

 Is photography allowed?